-Kristina says, “What I enjoy most as I work with my clients is seeing the point when they realize that they are going to be okay.
+“What I enjoy most as I work with my clients is seeing the point when they realize that they are going to be okay.
 Early in the process of a divorce, or any lawsuit, really, people have a lot of doubt about the legal system, their future, their finances, and the children.
 With my help, there comes a point in the process when they realize ‘life’s going to be different, but I’m still going to be fine’.
-It is extremely rewarding to get them to that point.”
+It is extremely rewarding to witness that transformation.”

 Kristina Retzlaff graduated from the University of Kansas School of Law in 2004 and served as staff articles editor on the Kansas Journal of Law and Public Policy.
 She also participated in the Elder Law Clinic and the Volunteer Income Tax Assistance Program while a law student.
 For several years, Kristina traveled through the country as a regional adviser for her sorority, Delta Gamma.